If you want to simplify, organize, and improve the way you budget and save money, you should consider opening multiple savings accounts.

 Sure.
 I mean if you are saving for a small, one-time expenses, it doesn’t make sense to open a savings account.
 Rather, you should open a savings account for any long-term, or ongoing savings goal.

 Now, that might mean something different for every person.
-But in general, there are a few savings accounts that we think everyone should consider.
+But in general, here are a few sinking funds for which you might want to open a savings account.

 I feel like I never stop talking about saving an emergency fund.
 But truthfully, it is just that important.
 I don’t care how old you are, or how much money you make, bad things can happen to anybody, and you need to be financially prepared for them.

 Your emergency fund should be the very first savings account you open, and it should hold enough money to support you and your family for three to six months.
 Additionally, you should keep it in a money-market, or savings account that earns between 1% and 2%.